Addressing Malnutrition in Patients With Diabetes

 • Limiting sugar and sugary foods.

-• Avoiding diabetic foods or drinks.
+• Avoid diabetic foods or drinks.

 What Are the Important Considerations in Patients With Malnutrition and Diabetes?

-Following are the important considerations in patients with malnutrition and diabetes:
+The following are the important considerations in patients with malnutrition and diabetes:

 • Milk-based supplements have a low carbohydrate content, so they cause a smaller rise in blood glucose levels than juice-based supplements.
-It is better to have milk-based supplements, excluding the cases of allergies or intolerances.
+It is better to have milk-based supplements, excluding cases of allergies or intolerances.

 • Enteral tube feeding or parenteral nutrition should be considered in patients with difficulty in oral intake and improper gastrointestinal tract functioning.
 However, oral nutrition support should be discontinued when the patient becomes comfortable ingesting food orally.
 Yet, the dietary recommendations need to be followed.